OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-148.md

 ## Psalm 148:11

-> Monarchs of the earth and all peoples;
+> The Kings of the earth and all peoples;
-> Leaders and all judges of the earth;
+> All who rule and all judge on the earth;

 ## Psalm 148:12

 > Both young men and maidens;
-> Elders and children.
+> The old and the young.

 ---

 ## Psalm 148:13

-> Let them honour the name of the Lord,
+> Let them praise the name of the Lord,
 > For His name alone is exalted;
 > His splendour is above earth and heaven.